 Meanwhile, Tim joined the tour of a theatrical rockshow called ‘Invitation to the sound of Earth and Fire’, directed by Jan-Hein Sloesen, performing songs of this famous Dutch band.
 Also, he recorded 2 duets with Japanese singer Mimlus Naito Akiko for her album ‘Squame’ (Kwaz label).

-More developed as an artist and packed with a bunch of added experience, he will release his second album ‘Carnival of life’ in Europe and Japan October 18th 2017.
+More developed as an artist and packed with a bunch of added experience, he released his second album ‘Carnival of life’ in Europe and Japan in October 2017.
 This record contains 8 newly written songs by Treffers, producer Eric Van Den Brink, and Tim Vermeulen (who also signed for production duties).
 Two covers of songs by Michael Franks (‘Monkey See, Monkey Do’) and Jimmy Webb (‘Another Lullaby’, initially recorded by Art Garfunkel) are also included.
 The sound of the new songs, influenced by pop-, soul-, jazz- and even electronic music, is more daring than the songs on Tim’s first album.
 More than ever, this album has ‘West Coast’ written all over it.
 And again, famous Dutch session musicians contributed to the record.
 To name a few: Julya Lo’ko (Cheyenne), Taco Gorter and SaraLee Vos, Eddie Conard and Ruud Breuls who also joined in on the first one.
 Last but not least, mastering was done at the internationally acclaimed Wisseloord Studios.
 Marleen Kuipers, one of Holland’s finest photographers, made the artistic sleeve.
 The title ‘Carnival of life’ stands for the ‘rollercoaster of life’.
 Lyrics on the record describe life in all its colors, fears, hopes and milestones. – “Come and join the carnival of life!”

 January 2018 marks his first tour in Japan, starting in the capitol of Tokyo.